Open system approach to the internal dynamics of a model multilevel molecule: Non-Poissonian statistics and inverse power laws

-The final value theorem \cite{widder}, applied to Eqs. (\ref{pc}), (\ref{P1Lu}), (\ref{FinalEqs1}) and (\ref{FinalEqs2}), suggests the existence of stable asymptotic configuration for \emph{every} distribution of collision times,
+The final value theorem \cite{widder}, applied to Eqs. (\ref{FinalEqs1}), (\ref{FinalEqs2}), (\ref{pc}) and (\ref{P1Lu}), suggests the existence of stable asymptotic configuration for \emph{every} distribution of collision times,

-The whole population of both the $L$ and $R$ levels tend to a stationary distribution depending uniquely on the collision interaction, represented by the parameters $\alpha_L$ and $\alpha_R$, and is independent of either the Rabi-like oscillations between the ground levels or the statistical distribution of the random collision times.
+The whole population of both the $L$ and $R$ levels tends to a stationary distribution depending uniquely on the collision interaction, characterized by the parameters $\alpha_L$ and $\alpha_R$, independent of either the Rabi-like oscillations between the ground levels or the statistical distribution of the random collision times.
 In case $\alpha_L=\alpha_R$, the asymptotic populations of the whole $L$ and $R$ energy levels become identical.

 We now show in detail the exact dynamics of the levels populations and the coherence terms over long time scales, for relevant non-Poissonian distributions of collision times.